ZebraRoy/read-docs-mcp/README.md

 #### Two-Step Mode Tools

-In two-step mode, the MCP generates 5 generic tools instead of individual tools for each module:
+In two-step mode, the MCP generates 5 generic tools instead of individual tools for each module, plus an optional source file reading tool:

 #### {name}-get-overview